Possible long-term side effects of cancer treatment on children

 For children who have already reached puberty, it can be difficult to know whether or not cancer treatment has affected their fertility until they’re old enough to have hormone tests.
 This will be discussed at follow-up clinics.

-If fertility is likely to be a problem, older boys may be given the option of sperm banking before they start treatment.
+If fertility is likely to be a problem, older boys may be given the option of storing sperm before they start treatment.
+It may also be possible for girls to have ovarian tissue stored.
 The hospital staff can tell you more about this.

 Growth and development